 The last step involves free-motion quilting around your design.
 As you sew, the layers beneath your needle depress, making the design puff up.
 This is because of the extra batting used.
-Done correctly, you’ll be left with a quilt block that features a pretty “puffed” design.
+If done correctly, you’ll be left with a quilt block that features a pretty “puffed” design.

 How to Do Trapunto by Hand

-Historically, trapunto technique was done entirely by hand
+Historically, the trapunto technique was done entirely by hand

 Trapunto by hand uses the awl to punch holes in the backing fabric and stuff parts of the design with small pieces of batting.
 Afterward, you’ll use the tip of the awl to smooth over the holes and push the fibers back into place.